 Refusing to admit our guilt makes us feel weak and helpless.
 If we really want God’s power on our side, we need to be honest about the guilt that has been weighing us down.
 This passage talks about having “no deceit” in our spirit – that means letting go of any half- or partial-truths we may have told in addition to any lies.

 - What guilt has been weighing you down? (sensuality, pride, bitterness, evil thoughts, jealousy, greed, etc. – Galatians 5:19-21)

 - What half-truths have you told?
-Sins you may have mentioned but have not been honest about the extent to which you’ve done them.
+Half-truths might include mentioning a sin but not being honest about the extent to which you’ve done it.